 - Brush up your reading and writing skills.

 - Gain exposure.

-How blog commenting works and how to get started?
+How does blog commenting work, and how to get started?

-First, make a list of relevant blogs to your niche or bloggers with whom you want to build a connection.
+First, list relevant blogs to your niche or bloggers with whom you want to build a connection.
 You can even search Google to find blogs to comment on.

 Setup a gravatar account to sound legit and build trust while blog commenting.